Sexual Abuse Attorney Serving New JerseySchedule a Free Consultation

 At Brach Eichler Injury Lawyers, our personal injury attorneys have built a strong reputation as determined advocates for serious, catastrophic accidents and wrongful death victims.
 For decades, we have helped victims receive the compensation they deserve and the closure they need so that they can go on with their lives.
 Albeit under very different circumstances.
 Yet, we understand that a tragic event due to negligence substantially differs from a deliberate assault by a predator abusing authority and trust.
 We know that victims of sexual abuse can’t tell their stories through accident reconstruction, X-rays, medical records, and diagnostics.
 Theirs is a story of innocence trampled, trust violated, dignity robbed, and personal autonomy overthrown.
 Their story requires more than aggressive advocacy.
 It demands compassion, understanding, patience, and sensitivity.

 At Brach Eichler Injury Lawyers, we understand the process of seeking justice has to be different for victims of sexual assault.
 With professional skill and comprehensive strategy, our legal team helps you reclaim the power the assault took away.
 Then you can finally begin healing and look towards the future.

-Skilled representation for a variety of sexual abuse cases
+Skilled representation for a variety of sex abuse cases

 Sexual abuse is a widespread societal problem.
-According to RAINN, the Rape, Abuse & Incest National Network, an American is sexually assaulted every 92 seconds, and every 9 minutes, the victim is a child.
-Each year, more than 320,000 people in the United States are sexually assaulted, and about 60,000 children are victims of “substantiated or indicated” sexual abuse.
-Meanwhile, the criminal justice system is making little impact on the problem, as only five out of every 1,000 perpetrators end up in prison.
+According to RAINN, the Rape, Abuse & Incest National Network, an American is sexually assaulted every 92 seconds.
+Every 9 minutes, the victim is a child.
+Each year, more than 320,000 people in the United States are sexually assaulted.
+About 60,000 children are victims of “substantiated or indicated” sexual abuse.
+Meanwhile, the criminal justice system is making little impact on the problem.
+Only five out of every 1,000 perpetrators end up in prison.